icpc/ccs-specs/Contest_API.md

     In the latter case that can either be because it was a left out `null` value or because it was not implemented.

+### Filtering

+Endpoints that return a JSON array must allow filtering on any attribute with type ID (except the `id` field) by passing it as a query argument.
+For example, clarifications can be filtered on the recipient by passing `to_team_id=X`.
+To filter on a `null` value, pass an empty string, i.e. `to_team_id=`.
+It must be possible to filter on multiple different fields simultaneously, with the meaning that all conditions must be met (they are logically `AND`ed).
+Note that filtering on any other field, including fields with the type array of ID, does not have to be supported.

 ### Contests

 Provides information on the current contest.